thekopiman/REUNET/README.md

 ## Model Load

 Secondly, the model has to be loaded in.
-(You can do this step first if you like to)
+(You can do this step first if you like to) If you like to train from scratch, it is not necessary to load the model (`model.load`) but it is still necessary to initialise it (`model - modules.RadioWNet`).

 ```python
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")